Conflux-Chain/conflux-documentation/docs/espace/tutorials/readLogs/indexer.md

 ## Understanding the Code

 The main script connects to the Conflux network, listens for specific events, decodes the event data, and stores it in the Supabase database.
-Here's a breakdown of the key components:
-// ... existing content ...

-## Understanding the Code

 Let's break down the key components of the indexer script: